 If you do decide to go the DIY way, here are some great ideas to get you started:

-Edible wedding favours are always popular and the packaging can be customised to your guests or your wedding theme.
+- Edible wedding favours are always popular with packaging customised to your guests or to your wedding theme.
 Ideas include jam, cookies, cupcakes or chocolates.

-A copy of the songs played at your wedding on a CD or flash drive is a great gift.
+- A copy of the songs played at your wedding on a CD or flash drive is.

-Make your own chalkboard wine glasses by dipping the bottom of the wine glass into chalkboard paint.
+- Make your own chalkboard wine glasses by dipping the base of the wine glass into chalkboard paint.
 You can personalise each one with your guest’s name or the details of your wedding.